Fairway Independent Mortgage Corporation overview

 Minimum borrower requirements

-While Fairway Independent Mortgage Corporation doesn’t publish its borrower requirements online, it does offer mortgages approved by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac, as well as those backed by the Federal Housing Administration (FHA), the Department of Veterans Affairs (VA) and the Department of Agriculture (USDA), each of which have minimum requirements.
-While VA and USDA loans generally do not require a down payment, conventional loans ask for a minimum down payment of 3 percent, and FHA loans require 3.5 percent.
+Fairway Independent Mortgage Corporation offers mortgages backed by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac, as well as those backed by the Federal Housing Administration (FHA), the Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA), each of which have minimum requirements.
+While VA and USDA loans generally do not require a down payment, conventional loans ask for a minimum down payment of 3 percent, and FHA loans require 3.5 percent down.

 Refinancing with Fairway Independent Mortgage Corporation